 Whether it's having your own chickens in your back yard or sourcing meat from a caring farmer who uses practices that resonate with your values, there is a way to achieve the best of both worlds.

-If you are a vegan or vegetarian and feel angered or frustrated or even depressed after reading this article, please don't blame yourself.
+If you are a vegan or vegetarian and feel angered, frustrated or even depressed after reading this article, please don't blame yourself.

 Thankfully, you can change direction now and start turning your health around today.

 If you don't want to change your diet choices, but you do want to boost your health and cognitive function, then I highly recommend supplementing the vitamins and minerals you are missing out on.
 To help with this, I have created a FREE 'Essential Supplement Guide for Vegans and Vegetarians' that you can download by clicking HERE.